Q & A: Answers

 There are no organised snooker coaching holidays as such.

-Email the World Snooker Association and ask for an up to date list of qualified coaches.
+Visit the World Snooker Association and you can find an up to date list of qualified coaches.

 Select from these ones who live in an area you would like to visit, and contact them directly with your request.